---->

 properties.
 Set properties could include equivalents to wavelength

-but not have its relationship to velocity that simple waves
+but not have the same relationship to velocity that simple waves

 But a wave theory of light could perhaps also alone explain both